Online Color Blind Test measures whether a person is color blind or not. Check color blindness causes, symptoms, types, and treatment.

-Some of the plates contain information which people with normal color vision can see while on the other hand, other plates contain information that only people with color blindness have access to.
+Some of the plates contain information which people with normal color vision can see.
+On the other hand, other plates contain information that only people with color blindness have access to.

 If the person makes a certain amount of errors, they are diagnosed with color blindness.
 Special Plate tests have been made to diagnose young children who aren't old enough to identify numbers.

-For a more detailed examination of color blindness and a person's ability to precisely perceive colors, a quantitative color blind test is required — the most popular test being the Farnsworth-Munsell 100 Hue Test, identifying and quantifying color vision issues.
+For a more detailed examination of color blindness and a person's ability to perceive colors precisely, a quantitative color blind test is required.
+The most popular test is the Farnsworth-Munsell 100 Hue Test, identifying and quantifying color vision issues.

-This test comprises of four trays which contain various small disks of varying hues.
+This test comprises four trays that contain various small disks of varying hues.
 Each tray has a colored reference disk on one end.
 The person being tested ought to arrange the other disks within the tray to create a range of colors that depict the hue's gradual change.

 For the most accurate results, the test should be administered in a viewing booth with natural daylight.
-It is also advised for the colored disks to be replaced at least every two years to prevent it from loss of color saturation that could affect the test's outcome.
+It is also advised for the colored disks to be replaced at least every two years to prevent them from losing color saturation that could affect the test's outcome.

 Each colored disk is given a number at the bottom, which enables scoring.
 The closer the match is between the test sequence and the correct sequence, the higher the accuracy of detecting the person's color perception.

 In this manner, the Farnsworth-Munsell 100 Hue Test detects if the person being tested is colorblind and also helps determine the severity and type of their color blindness.